 • Add the yoghurt and gluten free flour to a bowl and mix together using a spoon.
 As the mixture becomes claggy, use your hands to knead it together in the bowl into a smooth dough.

-• Divide the dough into two then place the two pieces on the baking paper.
-Lightly dust them with extra gluten free flour then using your hands or a rolling pin to shape them into two separate flatbreads, around 5mm thick.
+• Place the dough on the baking paper.
+Lightly dust with extra gluten free flour then, using your hands or a rolling pin, shape into a large flatbread flatbreads, around 5mm thick.
 (Tip – I find it easier to do this by placing a sheet of clingfilm on top so the dough doesn't stick).

-• Carefully lift the baking paper with the flatbread pizza bases onto the baking tray.
+• Carefully lift the baking paper onto the baking tray.
 Remove the clingfilm if you used this for rolling them out!

 • Place the baking tray in the hot oven and bake for 15 minutes until the crusts are golden and the cheese is bubbling.
 Serve hot with a drizzle of olive oil – and a nice, fresh green salad on the side.